buppyio/bpy/doc/man/1/bpy_browse.md

 # Name

-bpy browse - launch a webserver that allows browsing
+bpy browse - launch a webserver that allows browsing of your bpy files.

 # Synopsis

-The browse command allows a convenient web based user interface that updates when the remote data changes.
+The browse command allows a convenient web based user interface.
+When run with no arguments it starts a web server on the default port, and automatically opens a web browser pointing to this URL so you may browse your files.

 # Usage